ssmiller25/recipe/content/recipe/vegetarian_shepards_pie.md

 ## Tips & Substitutions

-- Substitute red wine with extra vegetable stock if desired.
+- Substitute cranberry sauce with red wine if desired.
 - Potato starch can be used in place of cornstarch for thickening (may result in a slightly runnier filling).
 - For extra flavor, add fresh rosemary or thyme during vegetable sauté.

-This classic vegetarian shepherd’s pie matches the cozy comfort food style of Suvie recipes, using easy oven and stovetop methods for similar results.

 ## Source/Story